jakubvalenta/geoshare/README.md

    If you allow connecting to the map service, then Geo Share makes an **HTTP HEAD request** to the short link and reads the full link from the response headers.
-You can imagine it as `curl -I https://maps.app.goo.gl/TmbeHMiLEfTBws9EA | grep location:`.
+You can imagine it as `curl --head https://maps.app.goo.gl/TmbeHMiLEfTBws9EA | grep location:`.
 Then Geo Share continues with scenario 1 or 2, depending on whether the full link contains coordinates or not.
 In case of scenario 2, another connection to the map